llm-case-studies/whowhe2wha/Docs/ARCHITECTURE.md

 ## 1. High-Level Design

 `whowhe2wha` is a **Single-Page Application (SPA)** built with React.
 The architecture emphasizes a clear separation of concerns, modularity, and a unidirectional data flow.
 All logic and rendering happen on the client-side, with the Google Gemini API serving as the external intelligence layer.
+The application is also a **Progressive Web App (PWA)**, enabling installation and offline use.

 ## 2. Component-Based Structure